-Sometimes when you import (or copy and paste) numbers from a database or another source into Excel, the values are stored as text.
+Sometimes when you import (or copy and paste) numbers from a database or another data source into Excel, the values get stored as text.

-This can cause all sorts of problems.
+This can cause big problems.
 The imported numbers might not be formatted consistently, and Excel can’t perform calculations if numbers are stored as text.

 So… is there a way to convert numbers stored as text in an Excel spreadsheet?

-I get asked this question all the time when doing Microsoft Excel training.
+I get asked this question all the time in Excel courses.
 Have no fear… there are a couple of ways to convert numbers stored as text to values you can work with!

 How Can You Tell if Numbers Are Stored as Text?